semrush/intergalactic/website/docs/components/button/button.md

 ## Button with Link styles

 ::: warning
 This component was created to ensure proper accessibility for existing patterns in the interface.
-Avoid adding buttons with link styles into new interfaces.
+Avoid adding buttons with link styles into new interfaces, especially with `use="primary"`.
 Instead, use either `Button` or `Link` depending on what the element does.
 :::

 If you need an element that looks like a link, but has the native button semantics, use the separate `ButtonLink` component instead of a link.
 For example, in the [Feedback](/components/feedback/feedback-form-code) and [ProductHead](/components/product-head/product-head-code) components, use `ButtonLink` as the dialog trigger.